Gageperrin/it-notes/it-topics/cissp.md

 E - Elevation of Privilege - This violates authorization

 The Process for Attack Simulation and Threat Analysis (PASTA) is attacker-focused and includes seven stages.
-1. Define objectives related to application risk profiles
+1. DO: Define objectives related to application risk profiles
-2. Define technical scope so as to decompose the technology stack into understandable and assessable components.
+2. DTS: Define technical scope so as to decompose the technology stack into understandable and assessable components.
-3. Application decomposition understands the data flows among application components and services in the application threat model
+3. ADA: Application decomposition understands the data flows among application components and services in the application threat model
-4. Threat analysis reviews threat assertions from within the environment
+4. TA: Threat analysis reviews threat assertions from within the environment
-5. Vulnerability and weakness analysis at the level of application design and code and how those correlate with the findings from threat analysis
+5. WVA: Vulnerability and weakness analysis at the level of application design and code and how those correlate with the findings from threat analysis
-6. Attacking modeling emulates attacks that could exploit identified weaknesses/vulnerabilities.
+6. AMS: Attacking modeling emulates attacks that could exploit identified weaknesses/vulnerabilities.
-7. Risk and impact analysis centers around remediating vulnerabilities and weaknesses in code or design that can facilitate attack patterns.
+7. RAM: Risk and impact analysis centers around remediating vulnerabilities and weaknesses in code or design that can facilitate attack patterns.

 DREAD is often used to rank threat severity in conjunction with STRIDE with each key point having an assigned score of 1-3.
 D - Damage